tthorntone/AdNauseam-Wiki/Experimental-features.md

 ##### Update 2014-10-12:

-Well there were bug introduced in 0.7.0.0 re local mirroring.
+Well there were bugs introduced in 0.7.0.0 re local mirroring.
 These have been fixed.
 So I put back `googletagservices.com` as local mirror candidate, as the breakage was most certainly caused by the bugs, not the fact that the resources were not immutable (they appear to be).